2024 NBA Finals: Dallas Mavericks

 At the trade deadline, the Mavericks made more major changes to the roster, exchanging Williams and Curry for power forward P. J. Washington and acquiring center Daniel Gafford.
-The two players would further compliment the Irving–Dončić backcourt by significantly reinforcing the team's defense into a powerhouse.
+The two players would further complement the Irving–Dončić backcourt by significantly reinforcing the team's defense into a powerhouse.
 The trade has been regarded as the catalyst for the Mavericks morphing into championship contenders by the next month.
-From March 7 onwards, the Mavericks had the best defensive rating, the 12th-best offensive rating and the fifth-best net rating in the league, and went on 16–4 to end the season.
+From March 7 onwards, the Mavericks had the best defensive rating, the 12th-best offensive rating and the fifth-best net rating in the league, and went 16–4 to end the season.
 From February 1 onwards, Dallas had a 36–15 record: the second best in the league behind the Celtics.
 They eventually finished as the fifth seed in the Western Conference with a 50–32 overall record.

-For the first round of the playoffs, the Mavericks faced the Los Angeles Clippers, who had eliminated them in two first-round series in the five years prior.
+In the first round of the playoffs, the Mavericks faced the Los Angeles Clippers, who had eliminated them in two first-round series in the five years prior.
 The Mavericks won the series in six games.
 In the second round they faced the first-seeded Oklahoma City Thunder.
 The Mavericks overcame a 16-point halftime deficit in Game 6 to eliminate the Thunder, advancing to their second Western Conference Finals in three years.
-After defeating the Minnesota Timberwolves in the first three games of the Conference Finals with a combined total of 13 points, dropping Game 4, and winning Game 5 in a 21-point blowout, the Mavericks secured their first NBA Finals appearance in 13 years and their third in franchise history.
+After defeating the Minnesota Timberwolves in the first three games of the Conference Finals by a combined margin of 13 points, dropping Game 4, and winning Game 5 in a 21-point blowout, the Mavericks secured their first NBA Finals appearance in 13 years and their third in franchise history.
 In their last appearance in 2011, the team, which featured current head coach Jason Kidd as point guard, won their first and only title.
-Like Porziņģis, Irving faced off against his former team, the Celtics, who he played with until 2019 and faced vitriol from its fan base since then.
+Like Porziņģis, Irving faced off against a former team of his, the Celtics, whom he played for from 2017 to 2019, having maintained a highly strained relationship with their fan base since his departure.
 Irving was a combined 0–10 against the Celtics since leaving Boston in free agency.